Kern000/projectTwoFrontEnd-ReactNative/README.md

 <h2> Scam Call Blocker Mockup </h2>

-This app runs on Android Only (or web - though not recommended.
+This app runs on Android (or web - though not recommended.
 It may work for iOS but not tested) - (* Also due to free hosting, the page after login/registration may take a few tries to access.
 Continue pressing the 'login' or 'registration' button or you may look at the navigation in the "Design" section below)

 <h3> Steps to use app </h3>